aerial shot of greenhouses and barns at Peckham Farms

 STRAWBERRY PRODUCTION

-At Peckham Farms, we use the hydroponic tabletop method for strawberries, growing them in nutrient-rich water on elevated tables.
+At Revolution Farms, we use the hydroponic tabletop method for strawberries, growing them in nutrient-rich water on elevated tables.
 This method improves air flow, simplifies maintenance, and cuts down on diseases and pesticide use.
 It maximizes space and produces high-quality fruit throughout the year with day-neutral varieties.

 GROWING PRACTICES